Munchkin cat breed information and advice

 Munchkin cat facts

-The Munchkin is generally a healthy cat breed.
-But since they are a new breed, not much is known about their long-term health.
+Munchkin cats are generally a healthy breed.
+But since they are a fairly new breed, not much is known about their long-term health.
 No matter how healthy the breed may be, it’s still important to protect your Munchkin with cat insurance.
 Having the right pet insurance in place for your Munchkin will help cover the cost of vet bills for surgery, medication and any ongoing expenses.

 Sainsbury’s Bank Pet Insurance